 Financial planners primarily assist with lifestyle planning, including budgeting, college, and retirement.
 Most of their clients are the middle class who get destroyed by taxes and don’t know who to use the system in their benefit.

 Wealth Planners (which is what we are), on the flip side, provide services to mostly high-net-worth individuals (over $500,000 net-worth) and ultra-high-net-worth individuals (over $3.5M net-worth).
 Our services include tax planning, capital gains planning, estate planning, asset protection and risk management.
+And we also advise from a holistic approach too.

 For those looking to become wealthy, neither the financial planner nor the wealth manager will be of any help.
 And you need someone who has done it themselves as opposed to another employee who works as a glorified salesperson.
 As outlined here, commissions tied to securities trading and insurance sales, financial planners are less concerned about helping you get ahead and more concerned about helping themselves get ahead by charging fees on trades and earning commissions and residuals on life insurance policies.
 I don’t know anyone who got wealthy using a traditional financial planner or wealth manager since they’re more about maintaining wealth and less about growing it as I have done ever since graduating engineering school in 2007 and quitting my job in 2019.